 Prior to joining Fox Television Stations, Inc., Buranasakorn had fifteen years experience in human resources, including various positions within such diverse industries as textiles, banking and retail.
 As a member of the Management Training Program, she began her career in administration in 1975 at the J.W.
 Robinson Company.
 Buranasakorn currently serves on the Board of Directors of The Imagen Foundation and the Corporate Advisory Committee for the County of Los Angeles Human Relations Commission.
 She is a graduate of the University of Chile, with a master’s degree in social science.
 A native of Santiago, Chile, Buranasakorn and her family reside in Woodland Hills.

-In her position, Mendoza develops and oversees CBS’s new comedy projects.
-She has been involved in the development of many of the Network’s hit comedies including THE BIG BANG THEORY, 2 BROKE GIRLS, MOM and MIKE & MOLLY.
-She is currently working on the new fall series LIFE IN PIECES and ANGEL FROM HELL.
+Edy Mendoza served as Sr. Vice President, Comedy Series Development, CBS Entertainment.
+In her position, Mendoza developed and oversaw CBS’s new comedy projects.
+She was involved in the development of many of the Network’s hit comedies including THE BIG BANG THEORY, KEVIN CAN WAIT, MOM and LIFE IN PIECES.
+She is currently working on the new fall series 9JKL, ME, MYSELF & I and YOUNG SHELDON.